 The fact that most new construction projects are designed in BIM today enables us to add another digital tool when communicating projects: Virtual Reality (VR) and related tools like Augmented and Mixed Reality.

 In September 2016, COWI initiated a new study to evaluate the potential gains to the construction industry and clients of adding VR to the BIM design process.

 VR was born in the 1950s, with Morton Hellig’s Sensorama.
 After having its breakthrough in the late 1980s, it has matured significantly and has started offering possibilities for finding solutions to complex problems.

 This has become visible within the construction industry, amongst others, with solutions like VR Caves from BIM Equity (allowing multiple users in the same model), ARUP Soundlab (simulation of sounds in the built environment) and Oculus (affordable VR goggles including hand tracking abilities).

 The results of our study so far show that VR actually does have significant potential to increase the quality of projects, and unlock further benefits for the client, because it provides a real sense of scale, functionality and user experience.

-For example, when designing Copenhagen Airport’s new Finger E, VR was used for mapping people flow.
-The model of Finger E was designed in 3D, and with the help of VR, the client was able to test whether the planned signs make sense and can be seen properly from different angles on location.
+For example, when designing Copenhagen Airport’s new Pier E, VR was used for mapping people flow.
+The model of Pier E was designed in 3D, and with the help of VR, the client was able to test whether the planned signs make sense and can be seen properly from different angles on location.